TeuxDeux

 The mobile apps are free to use.
 Sounds good, right?
 But there’s a catch: you can only use the mobile apps.
 No access to the web version.
 For many people, that’s a dealbreaker – you want to be able to manage your tasks on your laptop.

-What should you pay attention to?
+What should you watch out for?

 What do others think?

-What users appreciate: that Someday list is consistently mentioned as a favorite.
-The automatic rollover of tasks gets a lot of love — people like that they don’t have to drag things manually.
+What users appreciate: that Someday list is constantly mentioned as a favorite.
+The automatic rollover of tasks gets a lot of love – people like that they don’t have to drag manually.
 The simple interface without bells and whistles gives many users peace of mind.
 And then there’s that flying cat animation when you complete a task.
 Sounds silly, but it makes people happy.

 TeuxDeux alternatives